PCOS And ADHD

 Can PCOS Cause ADHD Symptoms?

-Research shows that women with PCOS often experience worsened symptoms of ADHD and are, in general, more likely to be diagnosed with ADHD than other women.
+Research findings suggest that women with PCOS often experience worsened symptoms of ADHD and are, in general, more likely to be diagnosed with ADHD than other women.
 Our hormones play a key role in our behavior management, so imbalances in the endocrine system can affect the same parts of the brain that ADHD does.

 This can aggravate all of your ADHD symptoms, but it can specifically increase fatigue, irritability, and sleeping difficulties.
 These worsening side effects can also put Cysters at a higher risk of depression and anxiety disorders.